Glass Globe Solar Lights

 - Place wire around the neck of the glass globe, leaving wire for securing.

-- Before clamping the collar wire, decide how long you want your handle, snip that wire and curl up the ends to secure around the collar wire
+- Before clamping the collar wire, decide how long you want your handle, snip that wire, and curl up the ends to secure around the collar wire

-- Slip handle into the collar
+- Slip the handle into the collar

-- Secure collar by twisting the wire
+- Secure the collar by twisting the wire

 - Secure and snip collar and handle wires

-- Make adjustments to wire so it sits securely and is centered on the neck of the globe
+- Make adjustments to the wire so it sits securely and is centered on the neck of the globe

 - Repeat!